AuthBridge-footer-logo

 How Fake UPI Payment Scams Work?
 All You Need To Know

-With the increasing adoption of digital payments, UPI (Unified Payments Interface) has become a choice for millions, thanks to its simplicity and speed.
+With the increasing adoption of digital payments, UPI (Unified Payments Interface) has become a choice for millions, thanks to its scale, simplicity and speed.
 However, alongside its growing popularity, UPI has also become a target for fraudsters exploiting users through fake payment scams.

 These scams often appear genuine, tricking people into revealing sensitive information or transferring money unknowingly.
 Understanding how these scams work allows you to recognise the warning signs and protect yourself from financial losses.